boisgera/enumeration/Enumeration.md

 To summarize: we are not really interested in the TI result for well-ordered classes, but merely in the "limit" case of TI for sets.

+**Note.** The transfinite recursion on classes would not solve the other issue that we have that we need a reference well-ordered "class" that is large enough to contain a copy of every other well-ordered set as a proper initial segment.